Autonomous-Racing-Labs/f1tenth_racecar_ws/README.md

 ros2 launch mapping_localization/localization_launch_amcl.py params_file:=mapping_localization/nav2_params.yaml map:=MindenCitySpeedway0408.yaml
 ```

 If the map does not show up in rviz2, set Map->Topic->"Durability Policy" to "Transient Local" in the left rviz control pane.

+The TF Tree ALWAYS needs to be: map --> odom --> base_link --> laserframe; both for mapping and localization (wheras map --> odom is publiced by the particle filter in localization mode)

 ## Helpful resources
 - https://guni91.wordpress.com/2020/12/05/cartographer-ros2-installation/